CarineIzere/Password-Locker/README.md

 ### As a user I would like:

-        To create an account with details - log in and password Store existing login credentials
+        To create an account - log in and password Store existing login credentials
         Generate a password for a new credential/account Copy credentials to the clipboard
-        Delete Account
+            Once logged in, you can:
+        1: View Your saved credentials.
+        2: Add new credentials.
+        3: Remove credentials.
+        4: Search credentials.
+        5: Log Out.

 ## SetUp / Installation Requirements